hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 {% include image.html file="qgis-ras-unis.png" alt="unis-dem" caption="The newly created random_unis_dem.tif raster plotted in QGIS." %}

 ### Raster calculus (raster / band to array) {#createarray}
-The procedure described in the create_raster function above can be used in a similar way to create [*numpy* array](hypy_pynum.html#array-matrix-operations) from raster bands.
+The procedure described in the `create_raster` function can be used in a similar way to create a [*numpy* array](https://hydro-informatics.github.io/hypy_pynum.html#array-matrix-operations) from raster bands (i.e., the other way round).
-This enables algebraic or other logical operations to be applied to existing raster data.
+Thus, algebraic or other logical operations can be applied to existing raster data.

 Need an example?
 In the *RiverArchitect SampleData*, the units of the water depth raster `h001000.tif` are in U.S. customary feet and the units of the flow velocity raster `u001000.tif` are in feet per second.
-To calculate the *Froude* number (recall the meaning of the [*Froude* number on the data processing page](hypy_pynum.html#exp-Froude)) for each pixel based on the two rasters (water depth and flow velocity), it is convenient to convert both rasters into m and m/s, respectively.

-First we want to write a custom function that loads a raster as an array and overwrites `NoDataValues` with `np.nan` (`raster` and `band` can be instantiated with the above `open_raster` function):
+To calculate the *Froude* number (recall the meaning of the [*Froude* number on the data processing page](https://hydro-informatics.github.io/hypy_pynum.html#exp-Froude)) for each pixel based on the two rasters (water depth and flow velocity), it is convenient to convert both rasters into m and m/s, respectively.
+To do so, the following customized function loads a raster as an array and overwrites `NoDataValues` with `np.nan` (`raster` and `band` can be instantiated with the above `open_raster` function):

 ```python